AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/configure-mysql-slave-connection-on-cloud.md

 feature: Best Practices
 ---

+>![NOTE]
+>
+>We are aware that this article may still contain industry-standard software terms that some may find racist, sexist, or oppressive and which may make the reader feel hurt, traumatized, or unwelcome.
+Adobe is working to remove these terms from our code, documentation, and user experiences.

 # Best practice to configure the MySQL slave connection

 For Adobe Commerce sites deployed on cloud infrastructure Pro architecture, Adobe recommends enabling the MYSQL slave connection for the database by default.